-Computer rick Consults of contrare Computer risk Security feature
+Computer risk Security feature

-Computer Setup is an embedded, ROM-based utility that can be used even when the operating system is not working or will not load.
+\Computer Setup is an embedded, ROM-based utility that can be used even when the operating system is not working or will not load.
 You can use a pointing device (touchpad, pointing stick, or USB mouse) or the keyboard to navigate and make selections in Computer Setup.